 Other Benefits

 There’s also a digital entertainment credit, making this card one of the best for streaming services.
-Cardholders can get up to $20 in statement credits each month when they pay for eligible purchases with the Platinum Card® at your choice of one or more of the following providers: Peacock, Audible, SiriusXM, The New York Times, and other participating providers.
+Cardholders can get up to $20 in statement credits each month when they pay for eligible purchases with the Platinum Card®.
 Enrollment required.

 In addition to enjoying TSA PreCheck or Global Entry access, cardholders can also enjoy CLEAR perks.
-Breeze through security with CLEAR® Plus at 45+ airports nationwide and get up to $189 back per year on your membership (subject to auto-renewal) when you use your Card.
+Breeze through security with CLEAR Plus at 100+ airports, stadiums, and entertainment venues nationwide and get up to $189 back per calendar year on your Membership (subject to auto-renewal) when you use your Platinum Card®.

-Another exciting benefit is the ability for cardholders to get up to $300 back each year on an Equinox+ subscription or any Equinox club membership when they pay with their Platinum Card.
+Another exciting benefit is the ability for cardholders to get up to $300 back each year in the form of statement credits on an Equinox+ subscription or any Equinox club membership when they pay with their Platinum Card.
 Enrollment required.
-Learn more.

-Plus, get a $155 Walmart+ credit, which covers the cost of a $12.95 monthly Walmart+ membership with a statement credit after you pay for Walmart+ each month with your Platinum Card.
+Plus, get up to a $155 annual Walmart+ credit, which covers the cost of a $12.95 monthly Walmart+ membership with a statement credit after you pay for Walmart+ each month with your Platinum Card.
 The cost includes $12.95 plus applicable local sales tax.

 Get the full details and learn more in our in-depth The Platinum Card from American Express review.